openstack/osprofiler/doc/specs/in-progress/multi_backend_support.rst

 Currently OSprofiler works only with one backend Celiometer which actually doesn't work well and adds huge overhead.
 More over often Ceilometer is not installed/used at all.
-To resolve this we should add support for different backends like: MongoDB, InfluenceDB, ElasticSearch, ...
+To resolve this we should add support for different backends like: MongoDB, InfluxDB, ElasticSearch, ...

 Proposed change